 Never let your guard down or be fooled into thinking that you have this disease under total control.
-No matter how long you’ve been symptom free or at your baseline, asthma can lurk in the shadows for months, years, even decades.
-Then WHAM, just when you think the tables have turned and you got this thing licked, you start exacerbating and end up in the intensive care unit again.
+No matter how good the drugs are or how long you’ve been symptom free or at your baseline, asthma can lurk in the shadows for months, years, even decades, then WHAM! just when you think the tables have turned and you got this thing licked, you start exacerbating and end up in the intensive care unit again.

 Having survived literally hundreds of severe asthma exacerbations, and knowing deep down that the next big one is always just around the corner, I too have been occasionally fooled into thinking that maybe this current attack will be the last.
 Ive just come off a 2 year long string of bad attacks that occurred pretty much back to back…It was a really tough period for me.
 Thankfully, that bad patch seemed to have come to a head about 3 months ago.
 After that that attack I eventually recovered and had even built my physical endurance back up to the point of walking 3 miles a day again.
 Then just two days ago, as random as can be, I noticed my breathing becoming more labored than usual.
 I cant express to you the feeling of dread I felt with thatrealization.
 It was like someone kicked me in the gut.
 Back to reality, here we go again.
 Sure enough, a new exacerbation and the inevitable 131st hospitalization and torture fest are underway.
 All I can do now is focus on getting through it, so that I can start getting better again.

 Moral of the story, if you have breathing problems, don’t worry about the future.
 Live those precious “good” days like there’s no tomorrow.